Contact Vodafone Customer Service

 First, check whether your signal issue is due to a network problem in the area.
 You can check your local network status on the ‘Check Our Network’ page on their website.

 If a coverage or network error shows on the ‘Check Our Network’ page, Vodafone should be aware of the problem and are likely to be working on fixing it.

 If there doesn’t seem to be a network problem in your area, try turning your phone on and off again.
 You can also try to switch your phone to a different network and then switch back to the Vodafone network again.

-If you don’t know how to do this, instructions may be available for your device on the ‘Device Specific Instructions’ page of Vodafone’s website.
+If you don’t know how to do this, instructions may be available for your device on the ‘Device Specific Instructions’ page of their website.

 If you are still having problems with getting signal, there may be a fault with your device or SIM card.
 Vodafone help recommends that you try your SIM card in another device.
 If your SIM card works in another mobile phone, you likely have a fault on your device.

 If your SIM card does not work in another device, there may be a problem with the SIM card and you should order a replacement SIM by calling Vodafone customer services.